Everything2067/Blink-LED/README.md

 # Blink LED
 ## Description
-A program based on the Arduino LED to blink the built-in LED on the board.
+A program based on the Arduino API to blink the built-in LED on the board.

 ## Supported boards
 ### AVR Boards